Programs Grants & Awards

-By U.S. Environmental Protection Agency
+October 1, 2020 by U.S. Environmental Protection Agency

 Today, the U.S. Environmental Protection Agency (EPA) announced that it has selected 12 recipients for approximately $3 million in funding.
 The money will be used to help reduce food loss and waste and to divert food waste from landfills by expanding anaerobic digester capacity in the U.S.

 The project types selected for funding include feasibility studies and demonstration projects, as well as technical assistance and training.
 The EPA anticipates that it will make these awards once all legal and administrative requirements are satisfied.